noelcv/webrtc-cw/README.md

-# zoom-clone
+# WebRTC Demo

-//very very important
+To start the project run `npm start` from the CLI

-`npm start`
+//Very important

-RUN the PEER JS server!!!!
+Run the PeerJS server to start listening for new connections.
-`peerjs --port 3001`
+`peerjs --port 9001`

-`peerjs --host 9000 --port 9001` best attempt so far
+# USING NGROK

-# NGROK
+If you want to run a tunnel spin an instance using NGROK.
 `ngrok http --host-header localhost 9000`